gpvicomm/gpvicomm-android/README.md

 ### ProGuard

-If you're planning on optimizing your app with ProGuard, make sure that you exclude the HSBC bindings.
+If you're planning on optimizing your app with ProGuard, make sure that you exclude the GpVicomm bindings.
 You can do this by adding the following to your app's `proguard.cfg` file:

     -keep class com.gpvicomm.payment.** { *; }